limine-bootloader/limine/PROTOCOL.md

 ### 5-Level Paging Feature

-Note: *This feature has been deprecated in favor of the [Paging Mode feature](#paging-mode-feature) and will be removed entirely in a future release.*
+Note: *This feature has been deprecated in favor of the [Paging Mode feature](#paging-mode-feature) and has been removed as of Limine 5.x.*

 ID:
 ```c